radumas/crowdmap-basic/README.md

    `cartoDBusername` to your cartodb username `cartoDBinsertfunction` to the name of your insert function `cartoDBtablename` to the name of your table in CartoDB
-3. Go to http://YOURGITHUBUSERNAME.github.io/crowdmap-basic to play.
+3. Go to http://YOURGITHUBUSERNAME.github.io/crowdmap-basic to see your own map, and start submitting data, you can see the submitted data by going to the data view for that table in your CartoDB account.
 4. Modify the code to your whims ([now what?](#now-what)).